MITLibraries/transmogrifier/README.md

                                   span multiple CLI invocations.
 If a value is not provided a UUID will be minted and used.
+  -t, --run-timestamp TEXT        Run timestamp for the ETL run this
+                                  Transmogrifier run is part of.
+It is possible for the TIMDEX StepFunction to
+                                  invoke Transmogrifier multiple times, this
+                                  allows a single run_timestamp to be
+                                  associated with all outputs for single
+                                  run_id.
   -v, --verbose                   Pass to log at debug level instead of info --help                          Show this message and exit.
 ```